By Natasha Gayle

 So what are molars?
 You’ve likely heard of the third molar (your wisdom teeth), but is there more than just that?
 Yes.
 Your molars are found in the back of your mouth.
 They are the largest teeth in your mouth.
 Everyone has twelve in all—although if you’ve had your wisdom teeth removed then you only have 8.

-The average cost of a molar tooth extraction is between $200 and $345 per tooth without dental insurance.
+The average molar tooth extraction cost is between $200 and $345 per tooth without dental insurance.
 Cost varies based on location and the severity of the extraction.

 Here are example tooth extraction prices without dental insurance: